FAQs for 3D Printing at Calvert Library

 All submitted prints must adhere to Calvert Library’s 3d printer request and acceptable use.
 Please complete the top of this 3D printer request and acceptable use form and submit to library staff.

-3D printing pricing is based on the weight of the object in grams at a cost of $.25 per gram, rounded up to the nearest gram, plus tax.
+3D printing pricing is based on the weight of the object in grams at a cost of $.25 per gram, rounded up to the nearest gram.
 The software that is used to create the print file for the printer will provide an estimate of the final weight of the object in grams.
 This weight includes any supports necessary to print the object.
 We will provide you with the estimate prior to printing.

 Our printer prints in layers, from the bottom up, and each layer must be supported by something beneath it.
 If part of a model has nothing beneath it, like the wings of an airplane, the printer has to print supports beneath that part.
 Brims are used to stabilize small parts or isolated sections of the model that need help staying connected to the print bed.
 A raft is a horizontal latticework located underneath your print to help stabilize models with small footprints if you need a stronger foundation that can be provided by a brim.
 Prior to printing, staff will review the print job with the customer to show them how the printer is interpreting their file—this includes pointing out potential problems and where supports or brims may be necessary.